-With an enrollment of 6,537 persons taught by 667 full-time faculty and 804 part-time and contributed service faculty, Creighton has set as its goal the conduct of higher education in the context of Christian values.
+With an enrollment of 6,733 persons taught by 667 full-time faculty and 804 parttime and contributed services faculty, Creighton has set as its goal the conduct of higher education in the context of Christian values.

 Founded in 1878, Creighton is coeducational, independent, and has always been operated by the Jesuits in the traditions of that Catholic religious order.
 Creighton has a faculty and student body made up of individuals of many races and faiths from every geographical region of the United States and from numerous foreign nations.